 In Soils 101 we learn soil is composed of three particle sizes: clay, silt and sand.
 An ideal soil will have all three particle sizes, which helps with water draining (the larger sand particles) as well as retention (the small clay particles), and allows root growth to take place.
 On the other hand, an ideal soil doesn't have them in equal parts.
 What you really are looking for is 60-70% silt, and equal parts of sand and clay for the rest.
 This gives you a loamy soil.

-Modified Growing Degree Days (Base 50°F, March 1 through June 14)
+Modified Growing Degree Days (Base 50°F, March 1 through April 20)

 Insect development is temperature dependent.
 We can use degree days to help predict insect emergence and activity.
-Home, Yard, and Garden readers can use the links below with the degree day accumulations above to determine what insect pests could be active in their area.
+Home, Yard, and Garden readers can use the links in this article with the degree day accumulations listed to determine what insect pests could be active in their area.

 Emerald Ash Borer Emergence Projected to Be Underway Soon

 Areas south of I-64 may see emerald ash borer emergence soon.
 With the warm spring temperatures, degree day accumulations will soon reach levels when adult activity begins.
 While peak emergence (and activity) is still quite a ways off (accumulation of 1000 degree days), it is possible to note potential infestations at the apparent health of the ash tree, presence of D-shaped, and of course the confirmation of the borer itself.